How to Defog your Mirrors

-Learn how to turn an ordinary mirror into a fog free mirror using 2 simple techniques.
+Do you want to learn how to turn an ordinary mirror into a fog free mirror?

 Ready?
-Let’s make your glass stop steaming up!
+Let’s make your glass stop steaming up with 2 simple techniques.

 Have you ever noticed how much a mirror fogs up after a steamy bath or shower?
 That’s because the surface of glass is colder than the steam, allowing it to condense.
 This can make it very difficult to get ready in the morning after a nice hot shower!
 Your bathroom mirror attracts water just like a windshield fogs up on a cold winter day.
 Additionally, it’s also due to the “hydrophilic” properties of glass, which means water is attracted to cling to it.